jsonld-java/jsonld-java/README.md

 run the following to get usage details:

-    ./jsonldplayground
+    ./jsonldplayground --help

 For Developers
 --------------

 ### Compiling & Packaging

 `jsonld-java` uses maven to compile.
-From the base `jsonld-java` module run `mvn install -DskipTests=true` to install the jar into your local maven repository.
+From the base `jsonld-java` module run `mvn clean install` to install the jar into your local maven repository.

 ### Running tests